rkulla/pydiction/README.md

 Description
 ===========
-Pydiction allows you to Tab-complete Python code (keywords, standard library, and third-party modules) in Vim.
+Pydiction allows you to Tab-complete Python code in Vim, such as keywords, the standard library, and third-party modules.

 It consists of three main files:

     python_pydiction.vim  -- A Vim plugin that autocompletes Python code. complete-dict         -- A dictionary file that consists of Python keyword & module snippets.